 Treatment of kidney stones depends on their size and position.
-Small stones (less than 6-7 mm) can often be passed in the urine without causing problems or discomfort, but larger stones may cause severe pain, blood in your urine, or a blockage making it hard for you to urinate.
+Small stones (less than 6-7 mm) can often be passed in the urine without causing problems or much discomfort.
+Larger stones may cause severe pain, blood in your urine, or a blockage making it hard for you to urinate.
 You may need a procedure to break up a large stone so that you can pass it, or have surgery to remove it.

 Causes of kidney stones

-Kidney stones are formed from substances found in the urine, such as calcium and uric acid.
-It is unclear why people with ADPKD are more likely to develop kidney stones, but the possible causes include:
+Kidney stones are formed when crystals of substances found in the urine, such as calcium and uric acid, group together.
+It is thought people with ADPKD are more likely to get kidney stones because :

 Symptoms of kidney stones